 Market segmentation is a fairly simple concept but it requires discipline and iteration.

 Start by dividing a broad target market into discrete subsets of individual consumers or businesses who have common needs and interests.
 Next, begin designing and implementing strategies to target them.

 There are three main approaches to market segmentation:

 Value-based segmentation tends to be the most valuable and practical approach, as it helps companies focus on their most lucrative segments.
 It also best positions them to craft successful channel strategies to convert each segment.

 Creating a value-based segmentation can be done with these main steps:

-2) Establish a clear, value-based hypotheses that will guide the segmentation.
+2) Establish a clear, value-based hypothesis that will guide the segmentation.

 Hypotheses should be clear, logical, testable, and formed around customer characteristics or factors that allow your company to clearly separate current customers into distinct value-based segments.

 For example, large online e-commerce platforms use your technology because you help them reduce fraud.
 Or, smaller e-commerce and SaaS businesses use your promotional tools to increase traffic to their sites.

 Once you’ve got a hypothesis, you need to test whether it works with the data.